codeeverything/shoelace/README.md

 Download the command line tool for either Windows or Mac and place it in a path that's globally accesible from your terminal (add it if you need to).

-Set a new environment variable of `SHOCELACE_SERVER` and set this to `http://shoelace.codeeverything.com/src/` - this is the default package server, you can host your own if you like (see below).
+Set a new environment variable of `SHOELACE_SERVER` and set this to `http://shoelace.codeeverything.com/src/` - this is the default package server, you can host your own if you like (see below).

 ### Initialising a project